heliumdatacommons/pm_reporting_howto/demodelivery.md

 2) Double-check that you are in your new branch.
 Look for the same grey dropdown menu, which should now have the name of the branch you created.
 In this example, we should see "Branch:**2M.1FullStacks-Helium**" .
 3) Navigate to the [dcppc/internal/phase-1](https://github.com/dcppc/internal/tree/helium_2M.1FS/phase-1) folder.
  You will see a list of markdown (.md) files of previous demos that have been delivered.
 Add a new .md file to internal/phase-1/ by selecting the **Create new file** button, and name your new .md file.
     - Example: "2M.1FullStacks-Helium.md"
 4) Add the appropriate links to the demo/code/video/etc, and a description of the demo in the new .md
 5) Finally, link the new .md file you just created to the [internal/phase-1/index.md](https://github.com/dcppc/internal/blob/master/phase-1/index.md) markdown file.
     - After navigating to the index.md file, hit the pencil icon to **Edit** this file
     - Under the appropriate Demo heading, create a bullet point (*) and type in [Team Helium demo] (Name of the new .md file you just created)
     - Example: * [Team Helium Demo] (2M.1FullStacks-Helium.md)
+    - Note, there should not be a space between [] and () to ensure hyperlinking
     - Preview changes to ensure that your addition turned into a bulleted hyperlink, and click the hyperlink to ensure that it goes to your newly created .md file
 6) Submit pull request by navigating to dcppc/internal and selecting the green button **Compare and pull request**